Submitty/submitty.github.io/_docs/2_developer/Local-Test-Suite-(PHP-unit-tests).md

 ```

 ## Mac Installation
-If using a mac computer, the following commands can be run to set everything up for you for testing (assuming you've installed [Homebrew](http://brew.sh/):
+If using a Mac computer, the following commands can be run to set everything up for you for testing (assuming you've installed [Homebrew](https://brew.sh/):

 ```
 brew tap homebrew/dupes